"Knowledge-based" jobs could be most at risk from AI boom

 The boom in "generative" artificial intelligence may usher in the "next productivity frontier" in the workplace, but it could also cause job losses and disruption for some knowledge-based workers such as software developers and marketers, according to McKinsey.

 Integrating generative AI tools into the workplace could theoretically automate as much as 70% of the time an employee spends completing tasks on the job, the consulting firm estimated.
-That could help many workers save time on routine tasks, which in turn will boost profitability for businesses, McKinsey said.
+That could help many workers save time on routine tasks, which in turn will boost profitability for businesses, McKinsey said in a recent report.

 For the U.S. economy as a whole, meanwhile, the gains could be considerable, adding $4.4 trillion annually to the nation's GDP.